maxkapur/maxkapur.github.io/_posts/2025-06-18-thesaurus-cheating.md

 judgment (and it really is just that) precludes more aggressive uses of LLM tech that, yes, might make me more productive in the short term.
 I’ll own that tradeoff.

-When it comes to new technology, we often speak of “early” and “late” adopters—as though tech literacy means no more than riding the correct part of a hype wave.
+When it comes to new technology, we often speak of “early” and “late” adopters—as though tech literacy means no more than finding the smooth part of a hype wave.
 My goal is to adopt tools not on the basis of urgent marketing or the fear of being left behind, but because I can use that tool to make myself smarter.